 I’m also a teacher.
 On the lighter side, I offer Asian cooking classes for American adults.
 On the more serious side, I conduct training courses for working journalists in developing countries.
 In 2011, I worked with The University of Montana School of Journalism to organize a historic three-week government reporting program that brought eight Burmese journalists to Montana on a U.S. State Department grant.
 I stuck around the J-School a few more months as the 2011 T. Anthony Pollner Distinguished Professor, teaching a course in the business of freelance journalism.
 Since 2012, I’ve had the fascinating opportunity to teach a few journalism workshops in Azerbaijan as well.

 More tidbits: I earned my master’s at the University of Oregon and my bachelor’s at The University of Montana.
 My first full-time journalism job took me to a small paper in a cold Wyoming boomtown, which pretty much nudged me toward the tropics.
-After living in Thailand for four years, Cambodia (twice), and too many grotty Asian hotel rooms, Jerry and I bought a fixer-upper house on half an acre in New Mexico’s Rio Grande Valley.
-We try to split the year between home and abroad (although it hasn’t always worked that way).
-When we’re not suffering through dengue fever (ask Jerry about that one) or trekking through the Borneo rainforest, we’re repairing our little hacienda and planting grapes in a yard frequently visited by an ostentation of peacocks that leave their tidings on our driveway.
+After living in Thailand for four years, Cambodia (twice), and too many grotty Asian hotel rooms, Jerry and I bought a fixer-upper house on half an acre near the Rio Grande in New Mexico, where we grow grapes, peaches, pomegranates, herbs, and more.
+We still travel a lot for our work.
+At home, we spend a lot of time on bikes and trails.